 Campus housing options can vary significantly between colleges.
-Learn about the various residence halls at your school, noting how their features could impact your campus experience.
+Learn about the various residence halls at your school, noting which features could impact your campus experience for better or worse.
 Some halls may officially cater to select interests.
 Others might have an unofficial reputation you should know about.
 Keep in mind that schools may have residency restrictions for students - particularly freshmen.

 2. Be thoughtful about what you move.